-During 2012 the Group increased its activity in the US syndicated loan market mainly through investment into US Collateralized Loan Obligations (CLO) of 2006 and 2007 issues as well as investments into newly issued transactions.
-These are managed portfolios invested into diversified pools of floating rate senior secured loans and financed with long term floating rate financing.
-On absolute and relative value bases the loan market performed well through the financial crisis and continued to offer remarkable value as an undervalued, inflation linked and defensive asset class with a senior secured claim on the borrower and with overall low volatility and low correlation to other asset classes.
+During 2013 the Group continued to re-invest distributions from its CLO portfolio into new issue CLO transactions.
+CLOs are managed portfolios invested into diversified pools of senior secured loans and financed with long term financing pre-fixed at the time of issuance.

+The US senior secured loan market continued to offer good risk adjusted returns as an inflation linked asset class with a senior secured claim on the borrower and with overall low volatility and low correlation to equity market.
 The CLO structure proved itself through the financial crisis and thereafter as a robust means of investing into the loan asset class.